zhang-ray/easy-voice-call/documents/technical/AudioExperienceTestPlan.md

+- philosophy
   - glitch noise is unacceptable!

-- smoke test / sanity check
+- other sanity checks
    - bypass audio-in/out and check the integrality of audio-out PCM with fake audio-in
    - loopback: for testing local audio device